benji300/joplin-note-tabs/README.md

 | ------------------------ | ---------------- | ----------- | -------------- |
 | Tabs: Switch to left tab | `tabsSwitchLeft` | -           | `Tools > Tabs` |

-Switch to the left pinned tab, i.e. select the left note.
+Switch to the left tab next to the active, i.e. select the left note.

 #### Tabs: Switch tab right (`tabsSwitchRight`)